Syn.: Thymelaea mezereum (L.) Scop., Thymelaea praecox Gilib.

 Family: Thymelaeaceae Juss.

-Habitat: Grows in deciduous woods from lowlands to mountains.
+Ecology: It grows in deciduous woods from lowlands to mountains.
+It flowers from March to April.

-Description: Deciduous shrub with erect greyish twigs, 30–100(–150) cm high, leaves alternate, lanceolate to oblanceolate, pale green.
-The fragrant rosy-purple flowers appear before the leaves, from March to April.
+Description: Deciduous shrub with erect greyish twigs, 30–100(–150) cm tall.
+Leaves alternate, lanceolate to oblanceolate, pale green.
+The fragrant rosy-purple flowers appear before the leaves.
 The fruits are globose, orange-red drupes.

 Note: All parts of the plant are poisonous.
 The bark is the medicinal part.
 A tincture is used in homeopathy.